 An open line of communication between home and school is vital to your child's academic success.
 Our teachers welcome your input, and encourage you to maintain a dialogue with them.
-To make this communication possible, it is important that we have your current phone numbers at all times.
+To make this communication possible, it is important that we have your current phone numbers and email at all times.

-If you need to reach a teacher, please call the school (Lower campus -617-208-6200 or Upper campus -617-254-8904) and leave a message on his/her extension, or send in a note with your child, including information about when and where the teacher may contact you.
+If you need to reach a teacher, send a message via ParentSquare, call the school (Lower campus - 617-208-6200 or Upper campus - 617-254-8904) and leave a message, or send in a note with your child, including information about when and where the teacher may contact you.
 Please be aware that teachers are generally not available to talk on the phone during school hours.
-Teachers' school email addresses are also available as another way to communicate.